Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), Popular Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and are entitled to account information, loss mitigation options, and assumption rights.
 Popular Mortgage (via Rate): 1-844-211-9098 or PopularBank@Rate.com.
 Puerto Rico mortgage inquiries: contact Banco Popular de Puerto Rico.
 Popular Private Client: 1-888-588-8419.

-Processing timelines at Popular Bank: Varies; Puerto Rico estates may take longer due to civil law requirements.
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Expected timelines at Popular Bank: Varies; Puerto Rico estates may take longer due to civil law requirements.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

-Popular Bank requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for requestor (driver's license, passport, or Social Security card), and Request for Certification of Banking Relationships (Form BRA-1031A), and additional documentation depending on the account type.
-Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.
+Documentation required by Popular Bank includes Certified death certificate, Government-issued photo ID for requestor (driver's license, passport, or Social Security card), and Request for Certification of Banking Relationships (Form BRA-1031A) -- Puerto Rico accounts, along with additional paperwork that varies by account type.
+All death certificates and court documents must be certified copies.

 Frequently asked questions